 Falcon earned a degree in communication while minoring in psychology at USC.

 Falcon enjoys surfing, open water swimming and yoga.
-She resides in San Diego with her husband, Ian, welcomed their first child, Kai, in July of 2014.
+She and her husband, Ian, welcomed their first child, Kai, in July of 2014.